gregpelkola/e-shop/README.md

 - What was your motivation?

+To be able to quickly create, update and delete categories, tags and products for an e-shop.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")

+So a user can manage inventory in an e-shop by being able to quickly create, update and delete inventory.

 - What problem does it solve?

+Making changes to an e-shops inventory quickly.

 - What did you learn?

+How to use Insomnia to quickly make changes to the database.

 ## Table of Contents (Optional)